tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

 This document also defines a collection of common YANG data types and groupings specific to MPLS-TE.
 These common types and groupings are intended to be imported by modules that model MPLS-TE technology-specific configuration and state capabilities, such as the MPLS-TE topology model, defined in this document, and the
 MPLS-TE tunnel model, defined in {{?I-D.ietf-teas-yang-te-mpls}}.

+MPLS Transport Profile (MPLS-TP) is a profile of the MPLS protocol that is used in packet switched transport networks and operated in a similar manner to other existing transport technologies (e.g., OTN), as described in {{?RFC5921}}.

+The YANG models defined in this document can also be used for MPLS-TP network topologies.

 The YANG models defined in this document conform to the Network Management Datastore Architecture defined in {{!RFC8342}}.